 The software then establishes whether the certificate has been issued by a trusted party.
-To be able to perform this latter check, the software has to have the State of the Netherlands Root CA G1, G2, G3 or the State of the Netherlands EV Root CA root certificate of the PKI for the government.
+To be able to perform this latter check, the software has to have the State of the Netherlands Root CA G1 and/or G2 or the State of the Netherlands EV Root CA root certificate of the PKI for the government.
 If the root certificate is not available, the user receives an error message.
 That is why the PA has decided to include the root certificate in frequently used operating systems and Open Source browsers.

-When software is used in which the root certificate is not included, the relying party can securely download the root certificate at www.logius.nl/pkioverheid.
+When software is used in which the root certificate is not included, as is the case with the Private root of PKIoverheid, the relying party can securely download the root certificate at https://cert.pkioverheid.nl.

 The CSP certificate is issued by the PA and can be checked using the domain/intermediary certificate.
 This latter certificate is also issued by the PA and can be checked using the root certificate.
 At each level of the PKI for the government, the trust in a certificate therefore depends on the trust placed in the party that has issued the certificate.
 From the relying party's point of view, in the first verification step that is the CSP, in the second step the PA at the level of the domains or the Intermediary certificate and finally the PA at the highest level of the hierarchy.
-The root certificate is therefore the anchor point of trust in the hierarchy of the PKI for the government and establishes the trust that is placed in all other certificates that are issued within the State of the Netherlands CA structure or the State of the Netherlands EV Root CA structure.
+The root certificate is therefore the anchor point of trust in the hierarchy of the PKI for the government and establishes the trust that is placed in all other certificates that are issued within the State of the Netherlands CA G1 and G2 or the State of the Netherlands EV Root CA structure.
 By expressing trust in the root certificate, all underlying domain or intermediary, CSP and end user certificates are trusted.
 The users only have to trust one certificate.
-An important aspect is determining the trustworthiness of the government body that issued the certificate.
+An important aspect is determining the trustworthiness of the entity that issued the certificate.